Pressio/pressio4py/docs/pages/main.md

 # Get Started

-If you want to have pip fully build:
+If you want to have a full build:

 @m_class{m-block m-warning}